mb0/xelf-old/DESIGN.md

 Specification
 -------------

-Specifications quasi-literals with a form or function type and a call resolver.
+Specifications are quasi-literals with a form or function type and a resolver.

 The 'fn' form can be used to construct function literals.
 Simple function expression should be able to omit and infer the function signature.